Nation Radio South: Sam FM

-In March 2019, Sam FM South Coast was taken over by Nation Broadcasting following the sale of Celador Radio to Bauer Radio.
+In March 2019, Sam FM South Coast was taken over by Nation Broadcasting, following the sale of Celador Radio to Bauer Radio.

 On 1 December 2019, Sam FM no longer shared programming with its sister stations in Bristol and Swindon and took the tagline The South's Greatest Hits.
 This appears to have had an effect on the playlist, with less rock and more pop tracks being played than previously.

 Greatest Hits Radio

-It was announced that from 27 May 2020, Sam FM will become Greatest Hits Radio in early September after Nation Broadcasting agreed a licensing agreement with Bauer Radio.
+On 27 May 2020, it was announced that Sam FM would become Greatest Hits Radio in early September, after Nation Broadcasting agreed a licensing agreement with Bauer Radio.
 From 1 September 2020 Greatest Hits Radio was launched at 6am.

 Nation Radio

-On 19 September 2022, the station relaunched as Nation Radio South.
+On 19 September 2022, the licensing agreement with Bauer Radio ended, and the station relaunched as Nation Radio South.

+Following the rebranding of rival station Wave 105 to Greatest Hits Radio in spring 2024, many of its presenters moved to Nation Broadcasting stations to present shows on Nation Radio South and sister station Easy Radio.
+These included Steve Power, Mark Collins, Tony Shepherd, Andy Jackson, Stuart McGinley, Gary Parker, Tim Allen, Selina Ross and Kate Weston.

+The station now operates a local schedule for most of the day, sharing some presenters with its sister Nation Radio stations in other parts of the UK through the use of localised links for each station.

+In March 2025, the station further expanded its DAB coverage area by launching on the Somerset multiplex, taking its overall broadcast area to cover a potential audience of nearly four million adults.
+Nation Broadcasting stated they made the move to increase their DAB coverage in North Dorset where reception of the Bournemouth multiplex is poor, but also welcomed new listeners in Somerset itself who may have been listening to other Nation Radio stations previously.

+With this expanded coverage, the station can now be heard on DAB across an area that stretches from Weston-super-Mare in the north to Rye in the east.

+Programming and presenters

+Programming

+Nation Radio South broadcasts a mix of regional and networked programming.
+It has the most regional programming out of all Nation Radio stations.